|

 arrived in from Christchurch, recalled her Air New Zealand flight announcement

 which was to 'enjoy the Bowie concert'.
-This apparantly followed by three
+This apparently followed by three

 quarters of the passengers applauding.